waynebloss/hashids-tsql/readme.md

 ## TODO

+- Figure out how to publish an npm that provides a new global command/bin script.
 - Replace No-UTF8-BOM-in-templates.txt note with usage of something like "strip-bom" in app.js
 - Create all manner of automated tests, primarily to test against other implementations.
 - Create TSQL functions for decoding and integrate them into the hashids-tsql generator.